DrewOrtego/Miscellaneous-Python/Text-Based-Game-Engine/README.md

 * Serializing Python objects to be saved to a text file and subsequently loaded back into the game
 * Use of the pickle, textwrap, collections.ordereddict, glob, os, and operator.methodcaller modules

+** Current Status **

+    Implementing NPC functionality and a puzzle for the demo.

 **Usage:**

     Run "main.py" in any interactive interpreter using Python 3.4 or later.